Hurricane Helene: Here’s a step-by-step guide to filing an insurance

 2. The Insurance Information Institute, which provides guidance on insurance issues, suggests you make temporary repairs to your home if they are needed to protect it from further damage.
 Save the receipts.

-3. When you are able to speak to an insurer, ask these questions:
+3. When you are able to connect with an insurer, ask these questions:

 - Is the damage covered under the terms of your policy?